firefox-devtools/rfcs/README.md

 comment and tag on the RFC's pull request.
 Furthermore, an email will be sent out the to [DevTools Developer List][dev-developer-tools] to indicate to the broader community that this has entered the final phase.
 *   An RFC can be modified based upon feedback from the [DevTools core team][] and community.
 Significant modifications may trigger a new final comment period.
 *   An RFC may be rejected by the [DevTools core team][] after public discussion has settled and comments have been made summarizing the rationale for rejection.
 A member of the [DevTools core team][] should then close the RFC's associated pull request.
 *   An RFC may be accepted at the close of its final comment period.
 A [DevTools core team][] member will merge the RFC's associated pull request, at which point the RFC will become 'active'.
+*   During a merge an RFC will become numbered and the number will be that of the PR.
+So PR #5 will have use the `0005-jsx.md` filename eventually.

 ## The RFC life-cycle